+Braces are usually used to help close gaps or correct crooked teeth.
 Dental braces have brackets that run along a wire and affix to your teeth.
 Together, the brackets and wire press against your teeth to move them slightly so that they will become straight and properly aligned.
-They are usually used to help close gaps or correct crooked teeth.

 Today’s braces are made out of many different materials, making them less noticeable than ever before.
 Teenagers and young adults sometimes enjoy getting braces made in several different colors.
 Although these braces are more noticeable, individuals can choose colors that express their unique personalities and styles.
 Other people prefer clear braces that are virtually invisible.
 Either way, contemporary braces are usually made out of ceramic brackets and wires rather than metal.